Everything to Know About Michigan Bard IVC Lawsuits

 In 2015 the FDA sent a letter to C.R.
 Bard Medical citing that they were manufacturing two types of IVC Filters that had not been approved or cleared by the FDA, but more importantly, Bard had known about the failures of the devices, and they had not reported it to consumers.

-The concept of bringing a lawsuit for a claim of medical malpractice is not a regular undertaking for most patients who just want to get well.
+The concept of IVC Filter lawsuits have been filed for a claim of medical malpractice is not a regular undertaking for most patients who just want to get well.
 However, in the cases dealing with the IVC Filter, there is a great deal of evidence and reporting that indicates that actions should be taken when there is the threat of permanent physical damage.